the-frey/generation-ships/README.md

 - There are 12 'voyage' tiles, one 'start' tile and one 'destination' tile.
 - Draw the 'voyage' tiles at random and place them end-to-end.
+- Place a counter on the sixth tile to mark it at the half-way tile.
+Players will have to draw a crisis card when they pass this.
 - Each player places a ship on the 'start' tile and chooses their ship:
     - Javelin - 6 water, 2 railguns
     - Sulaco - 10 water, 2 anti-ship missiles (3 HI damage each)